opendilab/LightTuner/ditk/scheduler/README.md

 2, Specify ``metadata.name`` in DIJob, which will be used to generate the identifier for the job in k8s.

-3, Specify ``projectPath`` field in yaml file, in which the hpo projects will be running.
-Match it with the folder directory to execute python in the k8s yaml file.
-In my case, it is ``/mnt/lustre/zhangjouwen.vendor/hpo/``.
+3, Specify ``metadata.projectPath`` field in yaml file, in which the hpo projects will be running.

 4, Hpo algorithm minimize/maximize the same value name of the object that pickled in your result file ``result.pkl``.